Uche05/ProductSalesAid/README.md

 - [W3C HTML Validator](https://validator.w3.org/) used to do checks for errors on HTML elements of the official website.

 ## Python Packages Used
-- gspread
+- gspread to access Google spreadsheet.
-- re(Regular Expression)
+- re(Regular Expression) to check email expression and check if it matches expression given.
-- google-auth
+- google-auth used to confirm authorizations between python code and APIs for google services.

 ## Testing